the-frey/moneybot/ROADMAP.md

     * Should auto- backfill when trading live.

 * Optional but nice
+    * Asset blacklist in config - backtest that!
     * Replace with proper logging everywhere
     * Strategy shouldn't have access to MarketAdapter.execute()